29 April 2014: PRESS RELEASE - LORD LYON APPOINTS NORTH-EAST MAN

 It was 14 years after Sir Richard's death that Queen Victoria first visited Scotland in 1842.
 Queen Victoria fell in love with the Highlands so much she and her husband, Price Albert, returned annually.
-In 1852, the Queen purchased Balmoral Castle, which is very near the traditional ambit of the Strachan District.
+In 1852, the Queen purchased Balmoral Castle, which is very near the traditional ambit of Clan Strachan.
 This sparked a Highland revival, and largely wiped away centuries of hatred and bigotry.
 The tartan, which among other things had in the past been banned, were now being produced in mass quantity.
 People who had vilified highlanders, were now seeking to prove their genealogical links to Scotland.

 There is no doubt that Queen Victoria is responsible for the creation of the modern clan system.